Calorie Calculator. Find Your Daily Calories in 60 Seconds

 How to Use This Calorie Calculator

 Using our calculator is super simple.
-Here’s what you do:
+Follow these steps,

 - Step 1: Enter Your Stats Put in your age, gender, current weight, and height.
 These numbers help calculate your BMR (Basal Metabolic Rate) basically how many calories your body burns just keeping you alive.